 Maybe the bubbling Geysir geothermal area that simmers underneath them, not too far along the Golden Circle route, keeps them warm.
 The hot springs here lead you in a trail to the Geysir Strokkur shoots a column of water up to 30m (98ft) into the air every five to seven minutes.
 I found myself there more than once, standing with a stirring crowd hovering next to it watching for the water to bubbled ferociously like a cauldron before exploding into the air.

 The natural world never ceases to amaze, and even the waterfalls here achieve spectacular status.
-The Gullfoss waterfall in particular is the most famous in the country, becoming a protected site after it was once designated as a potential outlet for the generation of electricity.
+The Gullfoss waterfall, in particular, is the most famous in the country, becoming a protected site after it was once designated as a potential outlet for the generation of electricity.

 In Iceland, nature rules.
-It’s the untouched nature of the land that makes it so unique – in this case a crevice that’s over 20 metres wide and 2.5Km long, where the rapid waters of the river Hvítá plunge right into it.
+It’s the untouched nature of the land that makes it so unique – in this case, a crevice that’s over 20 metres wide and 2.5Km long, where the rapid waters of the river Hvítá plunge right into it.
 And that’s before you get to Pingvellir National Park – where the American and Eurasian tectonic plates are pulling apart at a rate of a few centimetres every year.

 You can see how the earth has been ripped apart by the pull, creating a fissure in the Earth, uncovering another of its many layers.

-Iceland Ring Road Touring
+Iceland Ring Road Touring for a Grand Adventure

 Nothing But Natural In Iceland